-The New York was cooked just right, but had a weird mealy texture, like it had been over tenderized.
+The New York was cooked just right but had a weird mealy texture like it had been over tenderized.
 The sear was nice.
 Based on flavor and texture, I liked this steak Morton’s steak the least of every steakhouse we went to, even Ruth’s Chris, where it was overcooked.
-An interesting side note, which maybe someone can explain; it bled a huge amount.
-I must have had quarter-inch of red blood in the dish.
+An interesting side note, which maybe someone can explain; it bled a huge amount, and in spite of the wait time the meat must not have rested.
+It must have had a quarter-inch of red blood in the dish.
 I thought maybe it was just me that was bothered, but someone at the next table leaned over and said, “Your steak looks disgusting” ($49).
 Grade C-.

-Desserts: The oh so chic dessert tray is also paraded to your table.
+Desserts: The oh-so-chic 1960’s dessert tray is also paraded to your table.
 Honestly, none of them looked particularly good.
-Among the choices was a piece of a keylime pie with so much whipped cream it wasn’t appetizing, a plate with about 24 raspberries laid out in rows with a small amount of whipped cream, and a crème brûlée, which is what I chose.
+Among the choices was a piece of a key lime pie with so much whipped cream it wasn’t appetizing, a plate with about 24 raspberries laid out in rows with a small amount of whipped cream, and a crème brûlée, which is what I chose.
 The filling was slightly undercooked, and the sugar coating was a bit too thick, which left it chewy ($9.50).
 Strangely, we were never told the dessert prices, nor did we receive a menu for them.
 I should mention that the server warned us there were several desserts, soufflés as I recall, that we had to order at the beginning of the meal because of the cooking time.
 I wish I had, as they might have been better, but I forgot in the rush.
-Grade C
+Grade C.

 Even the bread annoyed me.
 A whole round loaf of onion bread is brought out when you order.
 It comes with a huge knife to cut both the loaf and butter the bread, an awkward proposition.
 On top of that, I didn’t like the flavor and texture.